gorilla-devs/ferium/README.md

 #### Manage

 You can see all the profiles you have by running `ferium profile list`.
 Switch between your profiles using `ferium profile switch`.

 #### Delete

-Finally, you can delete a profile by running `ferium profile delete` and selecting the profile you want to delete.
+You can delete a profile by running `ferium profile delete` and selecting the profile you want to delete.

 ## Feature Requests